 If you’d like to have a look at what we got up to on the day we visited Izakaya Masaka, have a look here!

 Izakaya Masaka is definitely somewhere you have to visit if you’re coming to Japan and exploring Tokyo.
-Whether you’re vegan or not, this place has more of a typical Japanese feel when it comes to the dining experience and you absolutely won’t be disappointed by the food.
+Whether you’re vegan or not, this place has more of a typical Japanese feel when it comes to the dining experience, similar to this restaurant and you absolutely won’t be disappointed by the food.

 Writing this blog post has really made me want to go back!
 In everyday Japan, vegan items like this are far harder to come by, so we were really impressed and happy to have found Izakaya Masaka.